top of page

 Why should you care?

-SWE-bench is not just “coding trivia”.
-It is a great way to evaluate the best AI for coding.
+SWE-Bench Pro is not just “coding trivia”.
+It is a great way to evaluate the best AI for real software engineering work.

 So if your work involves software, data, automation, or internal tools, these scores are a useful signal when picking an AI model.